readium/webpub-manifest/README.md

 ### 1.1.
 Goals

-While the Web is the largest collection of interlinked documents ever created, it lacks a mechanism for expressing how a collection of resources, when grouped together can represent a publication.
+While the Web is the largest collection of interlinked documents ever created, it lacks a mechanism for expressing how a collection of resources, when grouped together, can represent a publication.

 Publication formats such as EPUB or CBZ/CBR group these documents together using a container format, making them easier to archive or transmit as a whole.
-But they also break an important promise of the Web: the resources of a publication are not available through HTTP to any client that would like to access them.
+But they also break an important promise of the Web: the discrete resources of a publication are not available through HTTP to any client that would like to access them.

 W3C has recently provided a definition for a [Web Publication](https://w3c.github.io/dpub-pwp-ucr/):

 > A **Web Publication (WP)** is a collection of one or more constituent resources, organized together in a uniquely identifiable grouping, and presented using standard Open Web Platform technologies.

 It also provides a definition for a manifest in the context of a Web Publication:
-> [...] **manifest** refers to an abstract means to contain information necessary to the proper management, rendering, and so on, of a publication.
-This is opposed to metadata that contains information on the content of the publication like author, publication date, and so on.
-The precise format of how such a manifest is stored is not considered in this document.
+> A **manifest** represents structured information about a publication, such as informative metadata, a list of resources, and a default reading order..

-The Readium Web Publication Manifest is an attempt to standardize a JSON based manifest format that follows both definitions.
+The Readium Web Publication Manifest is an attempt to standardize a JSON based web publication manifest format that follows both definitions.

-To facilitate the interoperability between EPUB and Web Publications, this document also defines a number of extension points to fully support EPUB specific features.

 ### 1.2.
 Terminology